 Most everyone who gets married and then has immediate second thoughts wants to know if they can get an annulment in North Carolina.

 “Scott was wonderful throughout the long process and it was clear to me that Scott was knowledgeable of case-law and the Wake County Court system, as well as being especially strong in court.
 His representation resulted in additional parenting time following the temporary custody trial and since the case proceeded to a full trial, I was ultimately awarded the custody arrangement I was seeking.
 My daughters reside in Wake County and now if my ex-wife chooses to relocate, I’ll have full legal custody of the girls.
 Throughout the process, Scott was responsive, provided extremely helpful advice, and genuinely cared about the outcome of my case.
-I would strongly recommended Scott’s representation for custody matters.”
+I would strongly be recommended Scott’s representation for custody matters in North Carolina.”
 Jon H.

 “I was out of options and Scott was there to help.
 I have spoken to or met many attorney’s in Wake County and Scott was the only one that REALLY actually cared about my situation.
 It sounds cliche’ but it’s not.
 I could clearly tell that Scott had given a lot of thought to my case.
-Scott has extensive knowledge of the law.
+Scott has extensive knowledge of the faimly law.
 That knowledge coupled with his cerebral approach and courtroom presence were a savior.”
 Ken